Teresa Martínez de Varela: Career

 Though Martínez believed she was misunderstood and had been largely overlooked by literary critics and editors because of her gender and race, she hoped that her work would eventually be recognized.
 She did receive some recognition during her lifetime, as she was included in a book Mujeres Intelectuales de América (Woman Intellecutals of America) by the Central Information Bureau of Caracas, Venezuela.
 She was invited by the poet Jorge Rojas, who at the time was serving as the first director of the Colombian Institute of Culture to tour the country and give recitations of her poetry.
 In 1993, she came to the attention of writer Úrsula Mena, who read some of Martínez's poetry, while preparing a presentation on Afro-Colombian writers.
 The two women struck up an acquaintance and Mena became determined to write a biography to preserve Martínez's legacy.
 Before she could write the book, she and Martínez's daughters, sorted and cataloged the unpublished works.
 They released Cantos de amor y soledad (Songs of Love and Loneliness), the most complete collection of her works, before Mena returned to writing the biography.

 Death and legacy

-Martínez died on 16 June 1998 in Quibdó.
+Martínez died on 16 June 1998 in Cali, Valle del Cauca.
 Largely forgotten except as the mother of Jairo Varela, in 2009, Úrsula Mena de Lozano published a biography of Martínez, En honor a la verdad (In Honor of the Truth), reviving interest and evaluation of the author.
 The following year, the Ministry of Culture included a biography of Martínez and some of her works in an anthology of Afro-Colombian poets.
 She is now recognized as one of the pioneer voices of Afro-Colombian writers and as one of the most important intellectuals of her era.